California, Caribbean, Costa Rica, Destinations, Florida, Hawaii, Hotels & Airbnb Stays

 The Best Warm Winter Destinations When You’re Over the Cold

 I usually embrace the cold through the December–I love the cozy feeling of the holidays.
 But by the time January rolls around, I start daydreaming about sunshine, warm sand, and wearing sandals without regret.
-That’s usually when I start searching for the best warm winter destinations—places where winter feels more like an extended summer break.
+That’s usually when I start searching for the best winter vacations—places where winter feels more like an extended summer break.

 Whether you’re traveling as a couple, with kids, or planning a multigenerational escape, these warm-weather spots are perfect for trading snow boots for flip-flops.